hiveml/simple-ml-serving/README.md

 curl -v -XPOST localhost:`curl localhost:12480` -F"data=@$HOME/flower_photos/daisy/21652746_cc379e0eea_m.jpg"
 ```

-## RPC Deployment ##
+## RPC deployment ##

-Coming soon!
-A version of the above with Flask replaced by ZeroMQ.
+It's possible to replace the Flask interface above with a ZeroMQ interface, turning this code into an RPC microservice.
+Further details and code snippets coming soon!

 ## Conclusion and further reading ##

-At this point you should have something working in production, but it's certainly not futureproof.
+At this point, you should have something working in production, but it's certainly not futureproof.
 There are several important topics that were not covered in this guide:

-* Automatically deploying and setting up on new hardware.
+* Automatically deploying and setting up on new hardware
-  - Notable tools include Openstack/VMware if you're on your own hardware, Chef/Puppet for installing Docker and handling networking routes, and Docker for installing Tensorflow, Python, and everything else.
+  - Notable tools include Openstack/VMware if you're on your own hardware, Chef/Puppet for installing Docker and handling networking routes, and Docker for installing Tensorflow, Python, and everything else
   - Kubernetes or Marathon/Mesos are also great if you're on the cloud
 * Model version management
   - Not too hard to handle this manually at first
   - Tensorflow Serving is a great tool that handles this, as well as batching and overall deployment, very thoroughly.
-The downsides are that it's a bit hard to setup and to write client code for, and in addition doesn't support Caffe/PyTorch.
+The downsides are that it's a bit hard to setup and to write client code for, and in addition doesn't support Caffe/PyTorch
 * How to migrate your ML code off Matlab
-  - Don't do matlab in production.
+  - Don't try to use Matlab in production.
+Just don't
 * GPU drivers, Cuda, CUDNN
-  - Use nvidia-docker and try to find some Dockerfiles online.
+  - Use nvidia-docker and try to find some Dockerfiles online
+  - There's also some work that goes into managing GPU resources, if you have more than one per box.
+Marathon/Mesos does this well, but at Hive we use a homebrewed tool that supports fractional GPUs
+* Postprocesing
+  - Generally you'll want a frontend to present the ML results, but it's also a good idea to have an intermediate postprocessing layer so that you can make slight tweaks to the model results or confidences without having to redeploy a second classifier.
-* Postprocesing layers.
-Once you get a few different ML models in production, you might start wanting to mix and match them for different use cases -- run model A only if model B is inconclusive, run model C in Caffe and pass the results to model D in Tensorflow, etc.
+  - Once you get a few different ML models in production, it's also common to mix and match them for different use cases -- run model A only if models B and C are both inconclusive, run model D in Caffe and pass the results to model E in Tensorflow, etc.